williamhaley/pi-backup/README.md

 ## Typical Setup

+[Site A]
+Clients backup (rsync + SSH) to a Raspberry Pi on the local network.

+[Site B]
-Client -- (rsync + SSH) --> Local Network Raspberry Pi -- (rsync + SSH) --> Other Pis across the Internet.
+Clients backup (rsync + SSH) to a Raspberry Pi on the local network.

+Site B syncs it's data to site A and vice versa so that backups are maintained off-site for each location.]

 The Pis all mount an encrypted partition on boot to `/bak`.
-Clients should back up to the root of `/bak`.

-`/bak/will` (for example).
+That is the destination to which clients should backup their data.

-It's up to the clients to ensure the data they're sending is in a state that is acceptable.
+It's up to the clients to ensure the data they're sending out in a state that is acceptable.
 If you're worried about sending any data over the wire, use something like `encfs` before hand to make sure the files are in a state which which you are comfortable.

 ## Windows Client Installation